Physical Education coordinator – Miss Taylor

 Please click to download:

-Moat Farm Infant School recognises the value of Physical Education (P.E).
-We fully adhere to the aims of the National Curriculum for P.E. to ensure that all children:
+At Moat Farm Infant School, we recognise the value of Physical Education (P.E) and we fully adhere to the aims of the National Curriculum for P.E. to ensure that all children:

 - develop competence to excel in a broad range of physical activities